encse/adventofcode/2025/Day11/README.md

 Visit the website for the full story and [full puzzle](https://adventofcode.com/2025/day/11) description.
 </em>

-We got an easy dynamic programming exercise for today, a refresher after the last two days of madness.
+We got an easy dynamic programming task for today, a refresher after the last two days of madness.
 Here is my input rendered to an image.

 ![graph.png](graph.png)